Atlantic royal flycatcher: Distribution and habitat

 The Atlantic royal flycatcher is found only in the Atlantic forest of southeastern Brazil, from Bahia State south to northern Santa Catarina State.
 It inhabits humid lowlands, both primary evergreen and second growth forests.
 It is a bird of the midstory.

 Behavior

+Movement

+The Atlantic royal flycatcher is believed to be a year-round resident.

 Feeding

-All of the royal flycatchers are insectivorous.
+The Atlantic royal flycatcher's diet has not been detailed but is thought to be mostly or entirely insects.
+It usually forages singly but occasionally joins mixed-species feeding flocks.
+It captures prey by sallies from a perch.

 Breeding

-The Atlantic royal flycatcher's nest is long and narrow and is suspended from a branch or vine, usually above water.
-The clutch is two eggs; only the female incubates them and broods and feeds the nestlings.
-Breeding appears to be in the austral spring, because nest-building was recorded in October and eggs were laid in November.
-In another area, a juvenile was seen in January.
+The Atlantic royal flycatcher breeds in the austral spring, with active nests known between October and January.
+The nest is a long and narrow bag suspended from a branch or vine, usually above water.
+The usual clutch is two eggs; only the female incubates them and broods and feeds the nestlings.